Practitioner Patient FAQs

 How do I obtain help out-of-hours?

-Our clinicians and therapists will choose their own working hours so you may be able to find evening or weekend slots in your locaility using our bespoke bookings application (made available to you when you register with PHS).
+Our clinicians and therapists will choose their own working hours so you may be able to find evening or weekend slots in your locaility using our bespoke bookings application (made available to you when you register with PH).

 How are records kept?